Tax Preparation Help

 If doubt exists whether the owner, the tenant, or the operator of the farm bought the fuel, determine who bore the cost of the fuel.
 For example, if the owner of a farm and the tenant equally share the cost of gasoline that is used on a farm for farming purposes, each can claim a credit for the tax on one-half the fuel used.

 Custom application of fertilizer and pesticide.
 Fuel used on a farm for farming purposes includes fuel used in the application of fertilizer, pesticides, or other substances, including aerial applications.
 Generally, the applicator is treated as having used the fuel on a farm for farming purposes.
-Effective after September 20, 2005, the aerial applicator waiver is no longer required to be provided by the farmer.
 For aviation gasoline, the aerial applicator makes the claim as the ultimate purchaser.
-For kerosene used in aviation, the registered ultimate vendor makes the claim.
+For kerosene used in aviation, the ultimate purchaser may make the claim or waive their right to make the claim to the registered ultimate vendor.

 Fuel used between airfield and farm.
 Fuel used by an aerial applicator for the direct flight between the airfield and one or more farms is treated as a farming purpose.